Are you experiencing weight loss, fatigue, irritability, or hair loss?

 But there are other conditions that temporarily cause an overactive thyroid (some of which can actually completely go away over time without treatment).

-Thyroiditis is worth mentioning because it can cause a very confusing clinical picture and one which causes alternating stages of both an overactive thyroid and an underactive thyroid.
+Thyroiditis is worth mentioning because it can cause a very confusing clinical picture and one that causes alternating stages of both an overactive thyroid and an underactive thyroid.

 This rollercoaster, which is seen in conditions such as Hashimoto’s thyroiditis, can be VERY confusing for patients.